Mirage: Cross-Embodiment Zero-Shot Policy Transfer with Cross-Painting

-Table~\ref{tab:inpaint_real_result_with_octo} shows the results.
-We can see that, for both gripper transfer and robot (and gripper) transfer, \algoname achieves strong zero-shot performance, significantly outperforming both baselines.
-Similar to Tables~\ref{tab:control-study-table} and \ref{tab:inpaint_sim_result}, the stronger the source policy is, the smaller the performance gap is during transfer.
+Additionally, similar to Tables~\ref{tab:control-study-table} and \ref{tab:inpaint_sim_result}, the stronger the source policy is, the smaller the performance gap is during transfer.
 Interestingly, unlike Tables~\ref{tab:control-study-table} and \ref{tab:inpaint_sim_result}, we do not observe that transferring between robots with the same gripper achieves higher performance than transferring between grippers only.
 We hypothesize that this is due to the minor scene setup differences that cause a natural drop in policy performance.
 On the other hand, the failure modes we observe on the different robots or grippers are all very similar to those from the source policy on the source robot, such as not dropping the cup high enough during cup stacking or not keeping the gripper low enough when closing the door of the toaster oven.

-Comparing the two baselines, task-specific Diffusion policies achieve stronger performance on the source robot it is trained on, while Octo achieves better success rates on most tasks when the grippers are swapped.
-Still, Octo tends to miss more grasps or gets stuck, resulting in a lower success rate than \algoname by 20\% to 50\%.
-When being evaluated on the UR5, neither baselines are able to achieve any success on the 3 more difficult tasks.
+We also evaluate \algoname on first-person images.
+We select the ``Tiger'' and ``Drawer'' tasks and train a diffusion policy with wrist camera inputs and a diffusion policy that take both first-person and third-person camera inputs.
+Both models use proprioceptive inputs.
+For the latter, \algoname applies cross-painting to both images.
+From Table~\ref{tab:inpaint_real_result_wrist_cam}, we can see that only \algoname is able to achieve high success rates on the target embodiments.
+We hypothesize that this is because there is a large visual difference between the 2 grippers (see Figure~\ref{fig:front_wrist_view}), which confuses the policy if cross-painting is not applied to bridge the gap.
+This shows that \algoname is flexible with the number of cameras as well as the camera view.